LibraryProjectGroup/library-project-backend/README.md

 Database initialization is handled automatically on creation using the _\*.sql_ files in the [/sql](./sql/) folder. [docker-compose-test.yml](docker-compose-test.yml) also contains the database credentials for local development as environment variables.
 These must only be used for local development.

-If you have Windows, make you have Docker Desktop running before running the command.
+If you have Windows, make sure you have Docker Desktop running before running the command.

 ```
 docker-compose -f docker-compose-test.yml up -d